 2. Scarves, wraps, and ponchos

 Scarves and wraps are a must-have in the South during fall weather.
 That's because our days often stay pretty warm while the nights cool off.
 You don't always want to carry a jacket around all day, and a wrap provides the right kind of layer to go from day to night.
 I'm especially loving the layering poncho this season.
 You can wrap it around you to keep out the cool air without worrying about losing your neck in every photo (surely I can't be the only one who has that issue with scarves)!
-This black poncho is a great staple to have in your closet this fall!

 3. Black and white decor